 Christmas time in Prague is truly magical, with the city’s haunting gothic architecture and medieval centre of tangled streets and ancient squares creating the perfect fairy-tale setting.
 From the beginning of December, the most picturesque areas of the city are decked out in festive decorations and the Christmas Markets run right through until the first week of January.

 What is Christmas without a carol or two?
 At the market in Old Town Square, there is a stage upon which school choirs often perform carols in the afternoon.
 Children come from all over the Czech Republic to sing here dressed in traditional costume and it’s a real festive treat for visitors to Prague.
 The carol theme continues at another of Prague’s most popular Christmas markets, held five minutes away in Wenceslas Square, and aptly named for the good King whose Christmas charity has been immortalised in song.
 Make sure to take a stroll over the iconic Charles Bridge which, lined by saintly statues, crosses the Vltava from Old Town to the Little Quarter.
 Once there, you’ll find a smaller market in the courtyard of St George’s Basilica at Prague Castle which is well worth a visit for its location alone.

-To book your Christmas break call our personal travel experts on 0191 285 9321, send an email to email@example.com or visit us in store.
-You can also check out our offers page for the latest Christmas Market deals.
+Make sure you sign up to our Friday 5 mailing list where we regularly feature great value Christmas market city breaks.
+To book your Christmas break call our personal travel experts on 0191 285 9321, send an email to firstname.lastname@example.org or visit us in store.